Doctorate in Clinical Psychology

 On completion of the selection process, any candidates who attended for interview but were unsuccessful in securing a place at Liverpool or elsewhere, are offered the opportunity for telephone feedback concerning their performance with the two interview panels.
 The feedback will usually be provided around July/August each year by a member of the programme team who will have interviewed the candidate.

-The programme is currently funded for 24 places per year through a contract with Health Education England North (HEE-N).
-Current trainees are full-time employees of Mersey Care NHS Foundation Trust and have annual leave and other benefits in line with usual NHS entitlements.
-On entry to the programme all current trainees commenced on the first spine point of Band 6 of the Agenda for Change pay scales.
+Trainees are full-time employees of Mersey Care NHS Foundation Trust and have annual leave and other benefits in line with usual NHS entitlements.
+On entry to the programme, all trainees are currently paid on the first spine point of Band 6 of the Agenda for Change pay scales.
 Currently, travelling expenses are paid for travel to placement, University fees are paid directly by HEE North, and trainees have an allocation of £200 per year for attendance at conferences and for the purchase of books (in addition to a separate £1,000 budget for their large-scale research project).

-Applicants should have home (UK/EU) fees status (if you are unsure of your fees status, please follow the link to check).
+Applicants should have home fees status (if you are unsure of your fees status, please follow the link to check).
 The programme is only able to accept applications from individuals who are current citizens of the UK, EU Member States, or European Economic Area (EEA) States and who are eligible to work in the NHS.
+The UK left the EU on 31 January 2020; during the current transitional/ implementation period (likely to end on 31 December 2020) EU, EEA and Swiss citizens can come to, or remain in, the UK on the same basis as before Brexit and can therefore apply to the Liverpool programme as usual.
 Non-EEA applicants are not usually considered because the NHS does not employ anyone as a Trainee Clinical Psychologist who does not have the right to work in the UK.
 Please note that we are not qualified to advise you on whether or not you have the right to work in the UK.
 The programme does not accept applications from self-funding applicants.

 The academic content of the programme is organised within a series of teaching units which provide detailed coverage of the theoretical and research bases of clinical psychology.
 Programme teaching units can be grouped into five sets as follows:

-Each trainee is allocated an Academic Advisor/Personal Tutor from amongst the staff team, who will support their learning and development for the duration of their training.
-The trainee-centred annual review process provides a further opportunity for reflection on general progress and personal achievement across all aspects of the training programme.
+Each trainee is allocated an Academic Advisor / Personal Tutor from amongst the staff team, who will support their learning and development for the duration of their training.
+The trainee-centred interim and annual review process provides a further opportunity for reflection on general progress and personal achievement across all aspects of the training programme.

 There is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
 Attendance throughout the course is mandatory, including the induction period.
-Trainees are not permitted to take annual leave on teaching days.
+Trainees are not permitted to take annual leave on teaching days unless there are exceptional circumstances, at the discretion of the academic director.

 In accordance with the regional arrangements described earlier, there are six clinical placements in the programme.
 The sequence of placements for trainees usually follows the order shown in the following table, although there may be occasional changes to this for a small number of trainees.